By Pride Travelers · LGBTQ+-owned

 Q9How far in advance should I book?

 Pride at Sea cabin blocks fill 9–15 months out for popular sailings.
-Joining the early-access waitlist 12+ months out is the safest way to lock in your stateroom of choice at our group rate — waitlist members are contacted before public booking opens.
+For Gayribbean 2027, bookings are open now — group space is limited and the best categories book first.
+Book 9+ months out to lock in your stateroom of choice at our Pride at Sea group rate.

 Q10What if I want a destination Pride at Sea isn’t sailing yet?

 Tell us.
-We add new hosted sailings to the Pride at Sea calendar based on demand from our LGBTQ+ traveler list — if enough people on the waitlist want a Mediterranean, Mexican Riviera, or Trans-Atlantic Pride at Sea, we’ll add one.
+We add new hosted sailings to the Pride at Sea calendar based on demand from our LGBTQ+ traveler list — if enough travelers ask for a Mediterranean, Mexican Riviera, or Trans-Atlantic Pride at Sea, we’ll add one.

 Q11Do I get a better rate booking through Pride Travelers?